// WHY SANDLOGIC · ANY AI

 Silicon + compiler, co-designed.

 "Any AI" is the property that falls out when you co-design the chip with the compiler-runtime layer that targets it.
 ExSLerate V2 (silicon) and CORE (compiler + runtime engine inside EdgeMatrix) are engineered together.
-The silicon ships the operator-set superset that current and emerging architectures need; CORE handles the dispatch.
+The silicon ships the operator-set superset that current and emerging architectures need; CORE handles the compilation.

 / SILICON